d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 ### 8. Local Privilege Escalation (LPE) to Domain Access
 ### ### Tactics, Technique and Procedures (TTPs):
 * **Access Token Manipulation (T1134)**: Access Token Manipulation (T1134) is a MITRE ATT&CK® technique used by adversaries to gain unauthorized access to systems, escalate privileges, and evade security controls by manipulating the Windows security tokens that are associated with processes and threads.
-This technique primarily targets Windows environments, allowing an attacker to change the security context of a running process to appear as if it is running as a different user (e.g., Administrator or `NT AUTHORITY\SYSTEM`).
+This technique primarily targets Windows environments, allowing an individual to change the security context of a running process to appear as if it is running as a different user (e.g., Administrator or `NT AUTHORITY\SYSTEM`).
-* **Boot or Logon Autostart Execution (T1547)**: Boot or Logon AutoStart Execution (T1547) is a MITRE ATT&CK® technique where attackers configure malicious programs to run automatically when a system boots or a user logs in.
+* **Boot or Logon Autostart Execution (T1547)**: Boot or Logon AutoStart Execution (T1547) is a MITRE ATT&CK® technique where individuals configure malicious programs to run automatically when a system boots or a user logs in.
 By abusing system startup mechanisms like registry keys, startup folders, or `systemd`, they achieve persistence, privilege escalation, and stealth.
 ### Primary Tools:
 * **[SharpUp](https://github.com/ghostpack/sharpup) / [Seatbelt](https://github.com/GhostPack/Seatbelt)**: Audits for local misconfigurations (unquoted service paths, modifiable binaries).
 * **[GodPotato](https://github.com/BeichenDream/GodPotato) / [PetitPotato](https://github.com/wh0amitz/PetitPotato)**: Modern "Potato" exploits to escalate from Service Accounts to `SYSTEM`.